Uken81/Gurps-Character-Cheatsheet-Maker/README.md

 My main aims are:
 That it is very quick and easy for the players to create it(as any GM knows, players are a lazy bunch).

-Users can download a clear PDF of their choices thats is nicely formatted and easy to read.
+Users can download a PDF of their choices that is nicely formatted and easy to read.

 After downloading it is easy for Users to access it on all their devices.